 The Port distinguishes between operating revenues and expenses from nonoperating revenues and expenses.
 Operating revenues and expenses result from providing services and producing and delivering goods in connection with the Port's principal ongoing operations.
 The principal operating revenues of the Port are charges to customers for the use of Port facilities, including the marina, utilities and industrial property and facility rental.
 Operating expenses for the Port include the cost of sales and services, administrative expenses and depreciation on capital assets.
-All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.
+All revenues and expenses.
 Nonoperating revenues include ad valorem tax levy revenues, interest income, grant reimbursements and other revenues.
-Nonoperating expenses include interest expense, election expense and other expenses.
+Nonoperating expenses and other expenses.